Contact Us Today for a Complimentary Consultation

 - Orthodontic correction

 - Fractured tooth or root

 - Impacted teeth

-After careful examination and treatment, Dr. Grace may advise extraction.
+After careful examination and treatment, your dentist may advise extraction.
 Wisdom teeth are the last molars or “third molars” that develop on each side of the jaws.
 Wisdom teeth usually emerge in the back of the mouth between the ages of 16 to 20.
 Wisdom teeth are a valuable asset to the mouth when they are healthy and properly positioned.
 Often, however, problems develop that require their removal.
 When the jaw isn't large enough to accommodate wisdom teeth, they can become impacted or misaligned.
 Wisdom teeth may also grow in sideways, emerge only partially through the gum or remain trapped beneath the gum.
 A wisdom tooth extraction is a relatively routine procedure.
 After the tooth is removed, we will provide care instructions to ensure proper healing.
 Some pain and swelling may occur but will normally subside after a few days.
 You should call us if you have prolonged or severe pain, swelling, bleeding or fever.

 ROOT CANAL THERAPY